gurinovich/PopCluster/files-dir/README.md

+The files described below are required as input files to PopCluster.
+You will find example simulated files to check that the structure of input files is correct.

 1. **all_QC_pruned.bed**, **all_QC_pruned.bim**, **all_QC_pruned.fam** PLINK files with genome-wide genotype data

 To get all_QC_pruned.bed/bim/fam the following QC should be performed on the original PLINK file: